-In my opinion a picture comes from a desire, it develops into an idea, converging in the subsequent active commitment in realizing it, with will, deployment of resources, time, knowledge, money and, in case of mountain photography, a lot of physical/mental effort.
+In my opinion a picture comes from an inner desire.
+At the source a photo is always the result of an act of love toward something that touches us deeply, in my case the mountains.
+This is a breeding ground which leads each time to a new idea, project, converging in the subsequent active commitment in realizing it, with will, deployment of resources, time, knowledge, money and, in case of my specific photographic field, a lot of physical/mental effort.

 This undertaking is on the spot.
-Therefore, it is essential a great knowledge of the places we want to capture.
-What they potentially can offer and when... with all possible approximations, because we work in direct contact with the unpredictable forces of nature.
+Therefore, it is essential a great knowledge of the places I want to capture, what they potentially can offer and when.
+With all possible approximations, because having to deal with the unpredictable forces of nature is anything but easy.

 Post-production must be never invasive, in full respect to the supreme art of nature and to the enormous efforts made on the spot.
 Rather a valuable support to compensate the intrinsic limitations of our cameras.